RhysU/states/README.md

 include states heading down towards Washington.
 Or you could start drawing random samples of states and see if California somehow looks like an outlier.

 Anyhow, to conclude, California's a big economy.
-But it's not outsized relative to at least some other parts of the United States containing similar populations.
+But it's not (at least superficially) outsized relative to other parts of the United States that contain similar populations.